About USC United Summit Center - John D. Good Recovery Center

 ABOUT USC UNITED SUMMIT CENTER – JOHN D. GOOD RECOVERY CENTER

 United Summit Center (USC) provides behavioral and mental health services to the residents of seven counties in West Virginia.
-Among the organization’s 17 locations is the John D. Good Recovery Center, which offers residential care for men and women struggling with substance abuse.
+Among the organization’s 17 locations is the John D. Good Recovery Center, which offers residential care for men and women between the ages of 18 and 24 struggling with substance abuse.
+The center is one of only 29 non-hospital, residential facilities in West Virginia.

 TREATMENT & ASSESSMENT

-Those who still require treatment after the three-month mark may be referred to group homes.
+Those who still require treatment after the three-month mark may be referred to sober living homes.
+In West Virginia, the center is among the 25.8 percent of facilities to cater programming to young adults.

 According to the facility’s website, all treatment is administered by qualified professionals and paraprofessionals.
-Three reviewers polled by Rehabs.com rated the staff’s level of experience and training three out of five stars on average.
+The two individuals polled by Rehabs.com on the matter rated the staff’s level of experience and training with one star and three out of five stars.

 ACCOMMODATIONS & AMENITIES

 John D. Good Recovery center can accommodate up to 16 clients at a time.
 Smoking is allowed during designated intervals at the facility.
-Three reviewers polled by Rehabs.com rated the facility three out of five stars on average for its accommodations and amenities.
+To date, the two reviewers polled by Rehabs.com rated the facility three out of five stars on average for its accommodations and amenities.

 WHAT ALUMNI SAY

-Reviews from alumni are generally positive.
-Five reviewers on the center’s Facebook page, which the facility maintains, provided an average rating of four stars to date, and a single Google reviewer submitted a five-star review.
-Amoret, in her five-star Facebook review, described her treatment as “one of the best thing that ever happened to me five years ago,” and Savannah wrote: “John D. Good is a awesome and fair place to Help NA and I see the people that made mistakes turn into a happyer life for people.”
+Reviews from alumni on secondary sited were generally positive.
+Six reviewers on the center’s Facebook page, which the facility may have the ability to manage, all provided ratings of five stars, and two Google reviewers also submitted perfect five-star reviews.
+Amoret, in her five-star Facebook review, described her treatment as “one of the best thing that ever happened to me.”
+Similarly, reviewer Savannah wrote: “John D. Good is a awesome and fair place to Help NA and I see the people that made mistakes turn into a happyer life for people.”

 WHAT FRIENDS & FAMILY SAY

-Two loved ones surveyed by Rehabs.com suggested that John D. Good Recovery Center provided basic but effective care for their family members to date.
-While neither respondent mentioned any noteworthy amenities, both rated the facility four and five stars for family participation, counseling options, and cleanliness.
+The three loved ones surveyed by Rehabs.com to date suggested that John D. Good Recovery Center provided basic but effective care for their family members.
+Two loved ones polled on the matters both rated the facility four and five out of five stars for family participation, counseling options, and cleanliness.
 B.G. wrote: “They had counseling classes all day long and NA/AA meetings every evening.
 Each person was expected to do chores and participate in their rehabilitation.”
-And Bryan wrote: “Once your in its a good place be.”
+Loved one Bryan added: “Once your in its a good place be.”

 Treatment fees are based on the individual’s care, services, and duration of treatment.
-According to the facility’s website, USC accepts Medicare, Medicaid, and several private insurances.
+According to the facility’s website, USC accepts Medicaid and several private insurances.
+In addition, it is part of the 60.8 percent of facilities in the state that accept Medicare.
 Additionally, some financial assistance is available to clients of limited means.

 Flag For Review